 How to use group membership for security

 - Add a new group page.
-(See Create group pages for more information.)
+(See Add a group page for more information.)

 - Select the radio button for Managed membership.
-(See Create group pages for an explanation of Open, Managed and Closed membership.)
+(See Add a group page for an explanation of Open, Managed and Closed membership.)

-- Click View / change and add group members in the Group Members pop-up window.
-(To learn more, see Add & Remove group members.)
+- Under Managed, click View / change and add group members in the Group Members pop-up window.
+(To learn more, see Add and remove group members.)

-- By default, the Group members are given View only access to the page.
-To change this to View and Edit permission, click Edit permissions and change the setting beside the Security group name in the Security pop-up window, then click Done.
+- By default, the group members are given View only access to the page.
+To change this to View and Edit permission, click Edit permissions (appears below checked Use as a security group box) and change the setting beside the security group name in the Security pop-up window, then click Done.

 - Continue editing the page or click Save.

 To create a security group using Closed membership, start by following the steps above.
-For Step 3, select the Closed radio button, then add one or more AD groups from the dropdown menu to sync with the membership.
+For Step 3, select the Closed radio button, then type an external group name in the Add group to sync box and select it from the dropdown menu.
+Add one or more external groups to sync with the membership.
 Skip Step 4 and continue with Step 5.